What Is Involved In A Cataract Operation?

 Immediately after the operation, you will enter the recovery area where the nurses will make some routine checks including your pulse and blood pressure.
 Even though you will have been sedated, by this time you are likely to be fully awake and ready for a drink and a snack.

-Once the nurses are happy that you feel fine and are fit to leave, you will be escorted out to meet your friend/relative who will take you straight home.
+Once the nurses are happy that you feel fine and are fit to leave our Box Hill or Boronia clinic, you will be escorted out to meet your friend/relative who will take you straight home.
 You will be provided with a prescription for drops that will need to be taken to the chemist that day, as you will be asked to bring the drops with you to the clinic the next day; the first drops will be instilled when you are examined.

 How Can I Avoid Problems After Surgery?